JanHerca/urantiapedia/output/wikijs/en/article/Francine_Fortin/retrospective_on_the_2024_international_conference.md

 The name Maritime, referring to all that is nautical, has inspired more than one reader on the following quote from _The Urantia Book_:

 > The mind is your ship, the Adjuster is your pilot, the human will is the captain.
-The master of the mortal vessel should have the wisdom to trust the divine pilot to lead the ascending soul into the morontia havens of eternal survival.
-[UB 111:1.9](/en/The_Urantia_Book/111#p1_9)
+The master of the mortal vessel should have the wisdom to trust the divine pilot to lead the ascending soul into the morontia havens of eternal survival. <a id="a48_238"></a>[UB 111:1.9](/en/The_Urantia_Book/111#p1_9)

 The two days were occupied by a very well-orchestrated program.
 I liked the format adopted.
 In the auditorium, there were four presentations a day lasting a maximum of 20 minutes, so there was no time to fall asleep.
 Although there were some technical glitches, a link was provided for simultaneous translation into French, English, Spanish and Portuguese.